jackhwalters/Distributed-Matrix-Multiplication/README.md

 ### Running the system

-1. Adjust the IP addresses of the serevers in client/src/main/java/com/example/grpc/client/grpcclient/GRPCClientService.java
+1. Adjust the IP addresses of the servers in client/src/main/java/com/example/grpc/client/grpcclient/GRPCClientService.java

 2. Generate a 2^n matrix with
 ```